 Then there are the confreres who look after the necessary administrative functions (Secretariat, Translations, Archives, Media, Maintenance, etc.).

 There are the confreres in Rome for further studies.
 Many are preparing for responsibilities in the Formation of future missionaries, but others are preparing for specialised ministries, e.g. Justice and Peace, Islamic Dialogue.

 The community of PISAI (Pontifical Institute of Arabic and Islam) is also in Rome (in a separate house) and is dependant on the Generalate.
 Originally founded by the Missionaries of Africa, PISAI is a college dedicated to the study and teaching of Arabic and Dialogue with Muslims.
-Originally founded in Algeria (Manouba) it was brought to Rome when the Generalate moved there.
+Founded in Algeria (Manouba) it was brought to Rome when the Generalate moved there.

-1. India Sector – 2 communities
+1. India Section – 2 communities

 There are 2 houses of Formation in India.